smogon/pokemon-showdown/CONTRIBUTING.md

 Commit standards
 ------------------------------------------------------------------------

+Commits should describe what the code _does_, not how it does it.

+In other words:

+- BAD: `Add UU format slices`
+- GOOD: `Teambuilder: Add UU tier list`

+If this is not possible because your code does not make any functionality changes, your commit summary should ideally start with the word "Refactor" (or at least it contain it in some way).

+Commits should usually start with a verb in imperative mood, such as "Add", "Fix", "Refactor", etc (if the verb is there, it should be imperative, but it doesn't have to be there).

+- BAD: `Adding namefilter`
+- BAD: `Adds namefilter`
+- GOOD: `Add namefilter`

 The first line of the commit summary should be under 50 characters long.

 The first letter of a commit summary should be capitalized (unless the first word starts with a number or is case-sensitive, e.g. `ls`).